sdwalker62/MachineLearningLab/README.md

 ```bash
 sudo apt install build-essential
 ```
-To check what verion of the kernel headers you have run
+To check what verion of the kernel headers you have, run

 ```bash
 uname -r